Whilst Foldr is often installed as an on premise component of your network, most users expect anytime, anywhere access to their files.

-- First, request a new, static, public IP address from your Internet service provider.
+- First, request a dedicated static public IP address from your Internet service provider.

 - Next, configure your firewall to route connections from this public IP address to the internal IP address of the Foldr virtual appliance.
-The only port that needs to be opened is TCP 443 (for HTTPS), however we recommend that TCP port 80 (HTTP) is also opened for users convenience and to allow the use of the free SSL certificates offered through Let’s Encrypt.
+Only port TCP 443 (for HTTPS) is required open inbound, however we recommend that TCP port 80 (HTTP) is also opened to allow the use of the free signed SSL certificates offered through Let’s Encrypt.
 If port 80 is not opened, all users will be forced to enter ‘https://’ into a web browser to initiate a connection.
-For security reasons, all sessions initiated on HTTP are automatically redirected to HTTPS.
+For security reasons, all user sessions initiated on HTTP are automatically redirected to HTTPS.

 - Finally, create an external DNS host (A) record for ‘foldr’ on the organisation’s public domain.
 The host record should resolve to your newly created static, public IP address.
 The external DNS for your public domain is most likely handled by whoever manages your website hosting.

 - Users can now connect to Foldr remotely using a memorable and universally accessible address such as foldr.yourdomain.org

 You can also provide external access via a reverse proxy / web publishing service should you have one available on your network.
 A reverse proxy allows you to present multiple internal services via one dedicated IP address.

 As the web publishing service / reverse proxy routes connections to the Foldr Server, a dedicated public IP address is not required.